OSEHRA-Sandbox/M-Tutorial/source/BasicCommands_Lesson.rst

   0

-Multiple elemements can be combined in the same WRITE command by separating them with commas
+Multiple elements can be combined in the same WRITE command by separating them with commas

 ::